Shayne Mallard: New South Wales parliamentary career

 Mallard was elected to the New South Wales Legislative Council on the Liberal/Nationals ticket at the 2015 state election, endorsed as the seventh candidate.

 Mallard was involved in calling on the government to protect the Radiata Plateau in the Blue Mountains.

+Post-parliamentary career

+In 2023 Mallard lost his seat in the Legislative Council.

+Mallard was later appointed through a competitive process to the new role of Director City Futures at Liverpool City Council.
+Mallard was previously employed at Liverpool City Council as a senior advisor to the Mayor Ned Mannoun and former CEO John Ajaka.
+Mallard leads Liverpool’s future development plan, Liverpool2050.

 Personal

 Mallard's early career was in marketing and advertising.
 In 1995 he took a career sabbatical and established a small business in horticulture with his brother in the inner city suburb of Darlinghurst.

 Mallard, who is gay, is in a same-sex relationship with Danish born Jesper Hansen.
 On 20 July 2012 it was reported that they would marry in a Lutheran Church in Copenhagen in 2013.